ibm-cloud-docs/cis/cli/cli-pagerule.md

 **OPTIONS**

-   -i, --instance  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

-   -o, --output    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

-**Output Message**
-   * page rule ID
-   * target
-   * priority
-   * status
-   * actions table (columns as below):
-     1. action ID
-     1. action value